-In order for BGP to be able to perform its functions it stores this information is a special type of database called the BGP Routing Information Base (RIB).
+In order for BGP to be able to perform its functions it stores this information is a special type of database called the BGP RIB (Routing Information Base).

-For BGP RIB to learn BGP routes through its neighbors, store the best BGP routes and then advertise the best routes to neighbors/peers, there is need for multiple BGP tables
+For BGP Routing Information Base to learn BGP routes through its neighbors, store the best BGP routes and then advertise the best routes to neighbors/peers, there is need for multiple BGP tables

 BGP Routing Information Base consists of three parts as explained below –